Carburetor heat: In aircraft

 Aircraft float-type carburetor under normal conditions (left), and under carburetor icing conditions (right).

 A fixed-pitch propeller aircraft will show a decrease in engine RPM, and perhaps run rough, when carburetor ice has formed.
 However, a constant-speed propeller aircraft will show a decrease in manifold pressure as power is reduced.

 In light aircraft, the carburetor heat is usually manually controlled by the pilot.
-The diversion of warm air into the intake reduces the available power from the engine for three reasons: thermodynamic efficiency is slightly reduced, since it is a function of the difference in temperature between the incoming and exhaust gases; the quantity of air available for combustion inside the cylinders is reduced due to the lower density of the warm air; and the previously-correct ratio of fuel to air is upset by the lower-density air, so some of the fuel will not be burned and will exit as unburned hydrocarbons.
+The diversion of warm air into the intake reduces the available power from the engine for three reasons: thermodynamic efficiency is slightly reduced, since it is a function of the difference in temperature between the incoming and exhaust gases; the quantity of air available for combustion inside the cylinders is reduced due to the lower density of the warm air; and the previously-correct ratio of fuel to air is upset by the lower-density air, so there will be some incomplete combustion leading to an increase in the amount of carbon monoxide in the exhaust gas.

 Thus the application of carb heat is manifested as a reduction in engine power, up to 15 percent.
 If ice has built up, there will then be a gradual increase in power as the air passage is freed up by the melting ice.
 The amount of power regained is an indication of the severity of ice build-up.